an ARM in a Mac?

 We are back to the original question: will the NE be included in any M-series processor?
 We know it is important for the camera, but Macs do not have this functionality.
 Yes, there is a webcam in all Mac laptops, and iMacs, but this is nowhere near the same.
 A webcam is simple video capture for communications.
 This would imply the NE is not needed.
 Is there another use for it?
 Could it be used, again with load balancing, to finally turn Macs into gaming machines?
 Could it work in co-ordination with the GPU and CPU for image processing and graphics rendering?

-It might also be used for machine learning and AI processing.
-I do not see this as a big requirement on laptops and desktops at the moment, but that does not imply it won’t be in there.
-Is this because of a lack of general applications for this type of computing.
-Including a dedicated block i.e. the NE could enable a new set of functionalities.
+It would be used for machine learning and AI processing, but I do not see these as a big requirement on laptops and desktops at the moment.
+Current minimal use of these functionalities is likely due to a lack of hardware and software.
+However, including a dedicated block i.e. the NE could enable a new set of functionalities and features.
 It is, at the very least, interesting to ponder.

 If either the CPU or GPU were not up to snuff for the M-series discussion would be dead in its tracks.
 I don’t think this is the case.
 I think these two processing units are up to the task.
 If we still need a Rosetta-style interface that too could be hardwired as a block of the M-series.
 In 2006 it ran as a separate bit of software.
 In an Apple-designed 5nm M-series processor it could be onboard.

 The “other” blocks of any M-series processor will prove to be quite interesting.
 They might just be the bits that differentiate future Macs from the Intel contemporaries.
 As I have said many times, don’t forget “other”.
 Time will tell.